 - Proposed Start-up Checklist

-As the foodservice industry moves to the recovery and reopening phase, Restaurants Canada has put together this comprehensive resource list to help businesses make their plan.
+As the foodservice industry moves to the recovery and reopening phase, Restaurants Canada has put together a comprehensive resource list to help businesses make their plan.
 Resources include: